LeeAllenK/Dont-forget-Remind-me-React/README.md

 <div id="header">
  <h1 class="heading-element" dir="auto">Lessons Learned:</h1>
   Make use of 'props'  and components in React.
+Creating seperate files for a component I have found helps with readability.
 </div>